 Timing of the A Exam

 Normally, the A exam is taken in the third year of the Ph.D. program.
-By Graduate School rules, the A exam may not be taken before two units of residence credit as a doctoral student (i.e., beyond the Master’s), but it must be taken before the student begins the seventh unit of residence.
+By Graduate School rules, the A exam may not be taken before two units of registration as a doctoral student (i.e., beyond the Master’s), but it must be taken before the student begins the seventh semester of registration.
 The A exam may not be scheduled if there are any outstanding incompletes or missing grades.